 Return on Investment is the elephant in the room for anyone in HR trying to get backing from the board for a health and wellbeing initiative.
 The evidence hasn’t been there.
 But maybe it’s only been a case of looking in the wrong place.

 The way the world sees healthcare, in general, has changed.
 Thinking in terms of financial returns has never been very helpful.
 Instead, there’s been a shift to considering the broader value of health systems (the influential report by the King’s Fund on ‘Better Value in the NHS’, for example).
-The same is true in the global manufacturing sector, which is trying to avoid being judged on a plain contribution to the Gross Domestic Product.
+The same is true in the global manufacturing sector, which tries to avoid being judged on a plain contribution to the Gross Domestic Product.
 It doesn’t reflect the value being generated for economies.

 Value